KremlingP/OObacht/README.md

 Project for the lecture "Development of mobile applications" at DHBW Stuttgart Campus Horb

+## Please note

+In this project, a Firebase API is addressed and authenticated using API keys.
+The API keys stored in this repository are outdated and *cannot* be used to communicate with the API.
+To use the app, new API keys must be generated and stored using the Firebase CLI.
+Please contact a maintainer of the project for this.

 ## Ordner Struktur

 - assets: Icons, Logos, Bilder